Staff

 Contact: tflynn@ntbg.org

-As Conservation Biologist of the National Tropical Botanical Garden, Seana’s primary role is to lead in the development of the organization’s activities to implement the Hawaiʻi Strategy for Plant Conservation.
+As Scientific Curator of Living Collection and Conservation Scientist of the National Tropical Botanical Garden, Seana oversees the conservation and development of NTBG’s living collections works closely with the Plant Records Manager to ensure well documented and curated living collections.
+She also leads in the development of the organization’s activities to implement the Hawaiʻi Strategy for Plant Conservation.
 She earned a Master’s degree in Botany from the University of Hawaiʻi at Manoa and a PhD degree from the University of Copenhagen, Denmark, from 2023, focused on science-based conservation management of threatened Hawaiian plants.
-Her applied research interests include plant breeding systems, pollination ecology, and population genetics.
+Her applied research interests include conservation collection management, plant breeding systems, and pollination ecology.

 Contact: swalsh@ntbg.org